Android-for-Python/Android-for-Python-Users/README.md

 **If building on WSL**, always build the project in a directory on the Linux partition (somewhere under WSL `cd ~`).
 You will have to copy your project from the Windows partition to the Linux partition.
 NEVER build the project in a directory on the Windows partition (usually `/mnt/c/` or `/mnt/d/`), as this may give unpredicatable results.

 **Test your Buildozer install** by building (`buildozer android debug`) and running [Hello World](https://kivy.org/doc/stable/guide/basic.html#create-an-application) with the default `buildozer.spec` (create this with `buildozer init`, modify to set `android.api=32`).
-I know you just want to see your app run on Android, but this simple first step will provide you with a framework to address any future issues.
+I know you just want to see your app run on Android, but this simple first step will provide you with familiarity with the overall process.

 ### Most Common Issues